openbmc/libmctp/docs/bindings/vendor-ibm-astlpc.md

 } __attribute__((packed));
 ```

-Where the magic value marking the beginning of the control area is the ASCII
+The magic value marking the beginning of the control area is the ASCII encoding
-encoding of "MCTP":
+of "MCTP":

 ```c
 #define LPC_MAGIC 0x4d435450